huggingface/transformers/docs/source/model_doc/ibert.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BERT model was proposed in `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+The I-BERT model was proposed in `I-BERT: Integer-only BERT Quantization <https://arxiv.org/abs/2006.10220>`__ by
-<https://arxiv.org/abs/1810.04805>`__ by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
-It's a
-bidirectional transformer pretrained using a combination of masked language modeling objective and next sentence
-prediction on a large corpus comprising the Toronto Book Corpus and Wikipedia.
+Sehoon Kim, Amir Gholami, Zhewei Yao, Michael W. Mahoney and Kurt Keutzer.
+It's a quantized version of RoBERTa running
+inference up to four times faster.

 The abstract from the paper is the following: